We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 We independently score every service with our Experience Index.
 We may earn a commission if you subscribe through links on this page โ€” it never affects our scores or picks.

-Game Pass is not one product โ€” it's a family of tiers, and picking the wrong one is easy.
+Game Pass is not one product โ€” it's a family of tiers, and after Microsoft's 2026 overhaul, picking the wrong one is easy.
+There are now four: Essential, Premium, PC Game Pass, and Ultimate.
+Here's how they line up as of June 2026.

-PC Game Pass covers Windows gaming only and is the most affordable entry point.
-It includes a large rotating library plus all Microsoft first-party PC releases on day one.
+PC Game Pass (about $13.99/month) covers Windows gaming only and is the most affordable way to get day-one first-party PC releases, with EA Play included.

-This is the core pitch, and it holds up.
+This is the core pitch, and it mostly holds up.
 Microsoft publishes some of the most expensive games in the industry โ€” titles that routinely retail at $70.
-With Game Pass Ultimate, you play them on day one without an additional purchase.
-Over a year, if you play even two or three major releases (a new Forza, a new first-party RPG, a new shooter), the math works clearly in your favor compared to buying each at full price.
+With Ultimate or PC Game Pass, you play them on day one without an extra purchase.
+Over a year, if you play even two or three major first-party releases, the math works clearly in your favor versus buying each at full price.

 The library beyond first-party titles is large but uneven.
 There are genuine gems and long-tail discoveries, but also a lot of filler.
 Don't sign up expecting every big third-party release โ€” publishers still frequently skip Game Pass or delay inclusion until months after launch.